wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.text\(\) ⇒ `string`

-The method returns the text content of the message.
+This method returns the text context for the message.

 ### Example